-1) Choose the infographic icon on the top (the second option from the left).
+1) Choose the infographic icon on the left (the second option from the top).

-2) Scroll down until you see "Create Your Own Infographic."
-Run your mouse over the image and click "Create"

-3) Retitle your infographic to "Obesity Facts!"
+- 2) Scroll down until you see "Create Your Own Infographic."
+Run your mouse over the image and click "Create" - 3) Retitle your infographic to "Obesity Facts!"

-4) Upload your graphics.
-Click on the Uploads button on the left and then click on "Select Image From Computer"
+4) To upload your graphics, click on the Uploads button on the left and then click on "Browse Images."